 Students who have lost federal or state financial aid eligibility may appeal to the Office of Student Financial Aid if they have mitigating circumstances (e.g. emergency, health, family circumstances, etc.).
 A student must appeal in writing.
 Such appeals must provide an explanation for why the student failed to achieve Satisfactory Academic Progress and must include a statement explaining how the student will achieve Satisfactory Academic Progress in the subsequent semester.
 Additional documentation or letters of support may be requested.
-Students must also complete an academic plan with the Office of Academic Affairs.
-A committee, consisting of two members of the Office of Student Financial Aid and the Assistant Academic Dean, will review the appeal and notify the student of a decision.
+Students must also complete an academic plan with the University Registrar.
+A committee, consisting of three members of the Office of Student Financial Aid will review the appeal and notify the student of a decision.